Pat Riley: Los Angeles Lakers (1979–1990)

 Riley returned to the NBA in 1977 as a broadcaster for the Lakers.
 In November 1979, after the team's head coach, Jack McKinney, was injured in a near-fatal bicycle accident, assistant coach Paul Westhead took over the team's head coaching duties and hired Riley as an assistant coach.
 With rookie guard Magic Johnson and longtime star Kareem Abdul-Jabbar, the Lakers defeated the Philadelphia 76ers in six games in the 1980 NBA Finals, giving Westhead and Riley championship rings in their first year coaching the team.
 However, the team lost in the playoffs the next year to the Moses Malone-led Houston Rockets.

 Six games into the 1981–82 season, Magic Johnson said he wished to be traded because he was unhappy playing for Westhead.
-Shortly afterward, Lakers' owner Jerry Buss fired Westhead.
+Shortly afterwards, Lakers' owner Jerry Buss fired Westhead.
 At an ensuing press conference, with Jerry West at his side, Buss named West head coach.
 West, however, balked, and Buss awkwardly tried to name West as "offensive captain" and then named West and Riley as co-coaches.
 West made it clear during the press conference that he would only assist Riley, and that Riley was the head coach.
 Thereafter, Riley was the interim head coach, until his status became permanent.

 Riley ushered in the Lakers' "Showtime" era, along with superstar players Johnson and Abdul-Jabbar with their running game.
 Riley became a celebrity in his own right, a fashion icon for his Armani suits and slicked-back hair which complemented the team's Hollywood image.

 Besides using Lakers' up-tempo style established by McKinney and Westhead, Riley was also innovative on defense; he was one of the first coaches to employ a 1-3-1 half-court trap to pick up the pace of the game.
 Though the Showtime Lakers were known for their offense, they won championships with their defense.
 In Michael Cooper, they had one of the top defensive guards in the game.
 The league-wide perception was that the Lakers played with finesse and were not physical enough to win in the playoffs.
 Riley's mantra was "no rebounds, no rings", reinforcing the need to fight for rebounds in order to win championships.

 Riley led the Lakers to four consecutive NBA Finals appearances.
 His first title came in his first season, against the Philadelphia 76ers.
-Both teams returned to the Finals the next year, and this time Riley's Lakers were swept by the 76ers.
+Both teams returned to the Finals the next year, and this time Riley's Lakers, hobbled by injuries to Norm Nixon, Bob McAdoo and rookie James Worthy, were swept by the 76ers.
 The Lakers lost in the Finals again in 1984, to the Boston Celtics in seven games.
 The Lakers earned Riley his second NBA title in 1985 in a rematch of the previous year, as the Lakers beat the Celtics in six games.
 The Lakers' four-year Western Conference streak was broken the following year by the Houston Rockets.